pinkfish/flutter_calendar/README.md

 there is an asset at assets/images/calendarheader.png which it will use to display the header and an asset at assets/images/calendarbanner.jpg which it will use for the month header.

+The calendar uses slivers to display the widgets in the view and lets you scroll forward and backward through the events.
+The header widget will drop down and open up the days of the month, letting you select specific days as well as move back and forth between the months.
+By default it displays a list of events and not a day view, the day view code is all just a stub right now.

 Here is how to use the calendar widget itself:

 ```